-Behavioral Progress: Students' behavioral progress is evaluated on an ongoing basis during their time in the GPC.
-Specifically, all matriculated students are assessed in their progress developing and demonstrating the essential skills and dispositions of professional counseling (see Essential Qualifications document on Canvas).
-Faculty assess students' behavior in these areas by observing their interactions during class, their behavior at external training sites, and in other experiences with students, faculty, and staff (on or off campus).
+Competency Progress: Students' competency progress is evaluated on an ongoing basis during their time in the GPC.
+Specifically, all matriculated students are assessed in their progress developing and demonstrating the essential skills and dispositions of professional counseling (see End-of-Semester Evaluation).
+Faculty assess students' progress toward competency in these areas by observing their interactions during class, their behavior at external training sites, in other experiences with students, faculty, and staff (on or off campus), and performance on class assignments.
 These interactions include in-person exchanges, as well as electronic communication, including social media.
-When students fall short of meeting the GPC's behavioral expectations, they may be subject to required mentoring, leave of absence, or dismissal.
+When students fall short of meeting the GPC's competency expectations (receiving a 1 or 2), they may be subject to required mentoring, leave of absence, or dismissal.
+In particular, any student who receives a 1 (Harmful) in any area may be dismissed from the program.

-As discussed earlier, students are emailed a Feedback Form by their GPC course instructors at week 7 and week 14 of the fall and spring semesters (15-week courses) and at week 5 of the summer semester (10-week courses), with the exception of the multicultural labs or for PY535.
-In addition, all instructors (except for PY535) complete an End-of-Semester Evaluation for each matriculated student enrolled in their course to provide feedback on any concerns (e.g., skills deficits or problematic behavior) that could impede the delivery of effective and ethical clinical care, including direct services (e.g., counseling) and indirect services (e.g., documentation).
+As discussed earlier, feedback on progress in the program is shared in students' folders before the start of the next semester.
+Core course instructors (except PY535 and labs) complete the End-of-Semester Evaluation after the final assignments have been reviewed.
+Once the core faculty review all of the evaluations, you will receive notification that your student folder has been updated.
+In addition, all instructors (except for PY535) complete an Mid-Semester Evaluation for each matriculated student enrolled in their course to provide feedback on any concerns (e.g., skills deficits or problematic behavior) that could impede the delivery of effective and ethical clinical care, including direct services (e.g., counseling) and indirect services (e.g., documentation).
+Not every student will receive feedback at mid-semester-this is just a check-in if there is any concern.
 Of note, on-site supervisors for practicum and internship (PY587, PY630, & PY631) also complete evaluations that are used to assess students' progress and contribute to students' grades in these courses.
-Please see Canvas for templates of the Feedback Form, End-of-Semester Evaluation, and Practicum/Internship Supervisor Evaluations of Student.
+Please see Canvas for templates of the Mid-Semester Evaluation, End-of-Semester Evaluation, and Site Supervisor Evaluations of Students.